Getting Started On How To Build a Custom Made Gazebo, Pergola or Pavilion

 - Your overall project budget.

 You can also come to your consultant with design ideas for the style and type of structure you prefer.
-Our catalog provides you with thousands of ideas and possibilities for your pavilion, pergola or even a custom made gazebo.
+Our pavilion pergola and gazebo catalogs provides you with thousands of ideas and possibilities for your pavilion, pergola or even a custom-made wooden gazebo for sale.
 Let your imagination run wild and your consultant will be there to guide you through the process.

 The design consultant will also help you navigate other details, such as permitting, foundations, electrical (if applicable), and so on.